Delta Dental of Arizona Lives Its Core Values During COVID-19

 Group of health care workers from El Rio in Arizona standing in a group and facing the camera

 Often organizations go through the exercise of establishing a list of core values.
-The executives and board members take up valuable time to discuss, debate, and vote on the core values for the organization.
+The executives and board members take up valuable time to discuss, debate, and vote on the core values of the organization.
 Then the list is sent to all the employees and posted on office walls – then that’s often the end of it.
 But the next, and frankly the most difficult, step is to embed the values into the company’s culture.

 Many organizations stop thinking about their core values when the list goes up on the wall.
 Not Delta Dental of Arizona (Delta Dental).
 I’ve seen time and again the core values guiding the steps that our executives and staff take in business decisions and in supporting partners and the community.